ngoctd314/learning/english/shawshank redemption.md

 - It only took six years.
 From now on, i'll write two letters a week, instead of one.

 - It was in here (head), in here (heart).
 That's the beauty of music.
 They can't get that from you.

+- On the outside, i was an honest man, straight as an arrow.
+I had to come to prison to be a crook.

+- My wife used to stay I'm a hard man to know.
+Like a closed book.
+Complained about it all the time.
+She was beautiful.
+God, I loved her.
+I just didn't know how to show it, that's all.
+I killed her, Red.
+I didn't pull the trigger.
+But i drove her away.
+That's why she died, because of me.
+The way I am.

+- A warm place with no memory.
+Open up a little hotel, right on the beach.
+Buy some worthless old boat, fix it up new.
+Take my guests out.
+Charter fishing.

+- Andy Dufresne escaped from Shawshank Prison.

+- I remember thinking it would take a man 600 years to tunnel through the wall with it (rock hammer).
+Andy did it in less than 20.

+- In prison, a man will do most anything to keep his mind occupied.
+It turns out Andy's favorite hobby was toting his wall out into the exercise yard.
+A handful at a time.

+- How often do you really look at a man's shoes?